bjzhang/open_log/log2015linaro.markdown

 ----------------
 1:1, mark
 ---------
-1.  send the patches to y2038 first.
+1.  send the patches of sound to y2038 mailing list first.

 2.  build and run kselftest in upstream kernel. keep in touch with Tylor. only work on upstream kernel.
-Maybe lsk team will run upstream kselftest on lsk.
+Lsk team may run upstream kselftest on lsk.

-3.  move 1:1 to another week.
+3.  move 1:1 to difference week(it is same week with arm32 team meeting right now).

 15:18 2015-07-17
 ----------------